 Step 2.
 Teach New Skills by Interactive Modeling

 There are some chores that might be challenging for your teen initially.
 Frame these as evidence about how your teen is growing in terms of the responsibilities they are taking on.
 Though teens would often like to appear fully capable and independent, they are still learning the tasks of family life.
 Consider: “If my teen left our house and lived away from us today, would they know how to do a load of laundry, how to pay for utilities and rent, and prepare three healthy meals a day?”
 Thinking about what tasks they’ll need to be able to do when they are on their own can offer you guidance on areas to step up their responsibilities.
 When you’ve identified those areas, you’ll need to teach them to do those new tasks.

-Another helpful way to identify what kinds of tasks teens can take on to demonstrate greater responsibility is to learn about what developmental milestones they’re working on.
+Another helpful way to identify what kinds of tasks teens can take on to demonstrate greater responsibility is to learn on what developmental milestones they’re working.
 Strategies can also be formed around developmental themes.3 Here are some examples:4

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.
 This is also an opportunity to establish meaningful, logical consequences for when expectations are not met.

-- There is a simple process called interactive modeling that teachers use that can become a powerful teaching tool for parents.5 If you suspect that your 15-19-year-old might be resistant to being taught a new task by you, then this can be done subtly.
+- There is a simple process teachers use called interactive modeling that can become a powerful teaching tool for parents.5 If you suspect that your 15-19-year-old might be resistant to being taught a new task by you, then this can be done subtly.
 Just working side by side on a project and chatting about what you are doing actually models the behaviors, promotes reflection on what you’re doing, and helps transfer the skills to your teen.
-Here’s the full process…
+Here’s the full process:

 - Say what you will model and why.